CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/APP.3.2 Webserver.txt

 ### 1.3 Delimitation

 The term web server is used for both the software that answers the HTTP requests and the IT systems that run this software.
 This module primarily looks at the web server software.
-Security aspects of the IT system on which the web server software is installed are handled in the corresponding building blocks of the IT systems layer (see SYS.1.1 * General Server * and, for example, SYS.1.3 * Server under Linux or * SYS.1.2.
+Security aspects of the IT system on which the web server software is installed are handled in the appropriate building blocks of the IT systems layer (see SYS.1.1 * General Server * and, for example, SYS.1.3 * Server under Linux or * SYS.1.2.
 2 * Windows Server 2012 *).

 Recommendations on how to integrate web servers into the network architecture and secure them with firewalls can be found in the building blocks NET.1.1 * Network Architecture and Design * or NET.3.2 * Firewall *.